allianceauth/allianceauth/docs/installation/auth/centos.md

     python manage.py runserver 0.0.0.0:8000

 If you see an error, stop, read it, and resolve it.
 If the server comes up and you can access it at `yourip:8000`, you're golden.
-It's ok to stop the server if you're going to be installing apache.
+It's ok to stop the server if you're going to be installing a WSGI server to run it. **Do not use runserver in production!**

+Once installed, move onto the [Gunicorn Guide](gunicorn.md) and decide on whether you're going to use [NGINX](nginx.md) or [Apache](apache.md).
+You will also need to install [supervisor](supervisor.md) to run the background tasks.